 NBA Playoffs: Suns' Starting Lineup Against Nuggets

-The Phoenix Suns are in Denver for Game 3 against the Nuggets.
+The Phoenix Suns can eliminate the Denver Nuggets in Game 4 on Sunday.

-The Phoenix Suns own a 2-0 series lead over the Denver Nuggets after winning the first two games of the series at home in Phoenix.
+The Phoenix Suns have a 3-0 lead over the Denver Nuggets heading into Game 4 in Denver, Colorado, on Sunday night.

-On Friday, the Suns are in Denver for the first road game of the series in Game 3.

-For the game, the Suns have announced their starting lineup, and the full lineup can be seen below from FantasyLabs NBA.
+For the game, the Suns have announced their starting lineup, and the full lineup can be seen in a post that is embedded below from FantasyLabs NBA.

-The Nuggets are 2-point favorites over the Phoenix Suns for Game 3 in Denver on Friday evening, according to FanDuel.
+The Suns are 3.5-point favorites over the Nuggets for Game 4 in Denver on Sunday evening, according to FanDuel.

 Related stories on NBA basketball